Fyodir/parsermcparser/README.md

 - The correct functioning of the parser was determined by the use of assert statements and error generation throughout the script.
-- Modified faulty test XML files were used to ensure functioning of test features
+- A number of modified, faulty, and corectly formatted test XML files were used to ensure functioning of test features
+  - test1.xml, LRG1.xml, LRG_14.xml, LRG_202.xml
 - Assert statements have been included to reject incorrect file types, multiple input LRG numbers, incorrectly formatted / damaged XML files
 - The standard PyTest testing framework was also used to test the whole script for correct functioning (see below)